ripplejb/PlayingWithGoAndVue/README.md

 4. Download the project to ~go/src/ folder.
 5. Go to the folder and open terminal/command prompt.
 6. To download dependecies, run "./DownloadDependencies.sh"
-7. To run the application, "dev_appserver.py app.yaml".
+7. To run the application go to the **main** folder and run "dev_appserver.py app.yaml" on terminal.

 ## Tips: